 So, you’ve decided to build a custom home, woo-hoo!!
 Building a custom home is such a wonderful experience.
-It allows you to see your own imagination come to life in a home that is uniquely crafted for you and your family.
+It allows you to plan for your future and see your own imagination come to life in a home that is uniquely crafted for you and your family.

 Now, where should you start?